carriekkim/omnomyum/design-plan/design-journey.md

 ### Website Topic (Milestone 1)
 > Briefly explain what your website will be about.
 Share your vision of your personal website.
+>
+My website will introduce a variety of accessible, reasonably-priced popular restaurants and dessert places in Seoul, South Korea that are more well-known among local citizens rather than tourists.

+> Edit:
+>
 My website will introduce my favorite restaurants and dessert places that are accessible and reasonably-priced in Seoul, South Korea.